DECODEproject/zenroom-py/README.md

 # zenroom.py

-This library provides a very simple wrapper around the Zenroom (https://zenroom.dyne.org/) crypto virtual machine developed as part of the DECODE project (https://decodeproject.eu/), that aims to make the virtual machine easier to call from normal Python code.
+This library attempts to provide a very simple wrapper around the Zenroom (https://zenroom.dyne.org/) crypto virtual machine developed as part of the DECODE project (https://decodeproject.eu/), that aims to make the Zenroom virtual machine easier to call from normal Python code.

 This library has been developed for a specific deliverable within the project, and as such will likely not be suitable for most people's needs.
 Here we